earlfogel/UltraRogue/README.md

 To keep things interesting, urogue chooses a random selection of monsters to use.
 By default, each game includes the classic monsters from urogue 1.0.2 plus a random assortment of others.
-If you don't like that, you can use command line options to change this behavior:
+If you don't like this, you can use command line options to change it:

     * -mc: use the classic monsters from 1.0.2
     * -mr: use a random selection of monsters